Surasia/libpyinfinite/README.md

 [![latest](https://img.shields.io/pypi/v/libpyinfinite.svg)](https://pypi.python.org/pypi/libpyinfinite/)

 LibPyInfinite is a typed python library for parsing Halo Infinite binary files.
-It implements a module and tag reader that can be used indepently, including all types required.
+It implements a module and tag reader that can be used indepently or in conjunction.

 ## Installation